riboflavin/test-framer-sync/compare/krisp-vs-otter-ai.md

 - Transcription errors with accents or fast speech (not as accurate as human).
 - Only supports English, which is limiting.
 ## Comparison table
+Some individuals or organizations may find Krisp appealing for its free plan, ease of use, and compatibility with Zoom and calendars.
+However, its lack of integrations with popular tools like HubSpot and limited automation capabilities may hinder its usefulness in enhancing meeting productivity.
+Similarly, Otter.ai's free plan, ease of use, and integration with Zoom and calendars could attract users, but its inability to support in-person meetings and local recording, as well as its limited integrations with other platforms, may limit its effectiveness in facilitating efficient meeting outcomes.
 | Feature                           | Krisp               | Otter.ai            |
 |-----------------------------------|---------------------|---------------------|
 | Trial/Free Plan                   | ✅ Free plan        | ✅ Free plan        |